briggsprashar/nhanes_inferential_2021_23/README.md

 Location in .ipynb file: `In [19]:`

-> Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)"
+> Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?

+`YES - Positive association` (in the sample data)

 Variables explored:
 - `DMDMARTZ` (Marital Status)